nih-fmrif/HCP_Smith_et_al/README.md

 Biowulf requires some special steps:
 - create a new git repo
 - git pull
-- create & activate a conda env
+- create (use the conda create line written in above section) & activate the conda env
-- install numpy and pandas
 - _module load connectome-workbench_ for hcp workbench
+- run ./setup.sh as explained above

 ## Output